OWASP-BLT/BLT/website/documents/BltDetails.md

 2. **Bug Reporting Process**:
    - **Account Creation**: Users need to create an account to log into the BLT platform.
    - **Bug Submission**: Users describe the bug, attach a screenshot, and submit the report.
-   - **Verification**: Bugs are verified through a community-driven process, where other users and the company confirm the validity of the report.
+   - **Verification**: Bugs are verified through a community-driven process, where other users and the organization confirm the validity of the report.

-3. **Rewards System**: Users can win rewards by participating in company-sponsored bug hunts, earning prize money through tips, and competing for grand prizes or jackpots.
-Companies can launch their own bug hunts and set specific rewards for discovering bugs on their websites.
+3. **Rewards System**: Users can win rewards by participating in organization-sponsored bug hunts, earning prize money through tips, and competing for grand prizes or jackpots.
+Organizations can launch their own bug hunts and set specific rewards for discovering bugs on their websites.

 4. **Community and Contribution**: BLT fosters a vibrant community with regular updates and contributions from users.
 The project welcomes contributions and has guidelines for new contributors.
 It also participates in various initiatives like the OWASP Incubator Project Initiative and GSoC, highlighting its commitment to community-driven development.